-"How much should I feed my puppy?" is an important questions to ask.
+"How much should I feed my puppy?" is an important question to ask.
 After all, your puppy is growing like a weed and that means good nutrition is especially important.
+You want to feed your puppy the right amount for optimal growth and wellness.
 Feeding your puppy too much of even the best puppy food can cause rapid growth and excessive weight gain, leading to orthopedic issues and other health problems.
 On the other hand, feeding your puppy too little may deprive him of the essential nutrients his growing body needs.
 So how do you find the proper balance?
 Consider using these guidelines to help you find the ideal amount to feed your puppy daily.

 Understand your puppy's weight and body condition score